 Up-to-date instructions regarding online payment records can be found on the KPC website.
 Click on “If You Receive Support” and explore “Frequently Asked Questions” (FAQ).
 Or explore the “Payment Records” tab on the left side of the KPC home page.
 The court order number (including the name of the county) will be required to search for a payment record.

 KPC’s Interactive Voice Response (IVR) system may also be contacted at 1-877-572-5722 to hear information about recent payments or pre-recorded answers to common questions.
 The IVR is available twenty-four hours a day, seven days a week.
 If you call between 8:00 am and 5:00 pm, Central Time, Monday through Friday (excluding state holidays) a customer service representative will be available.

 It is very important that Child Support Services (CSS) and the KPC be informed immediately of mailing address changes.
-Mailing addresses are needed even when payments are received from KPC by direct deposit or on a KPC debit card (the NOW card), so that replacement cards and important information can be sent.
+Mailing addresses are needed even when payments are received from KPC by direct deposit or on a KPC debit card (U.S. Bank Reliacard), so that replacement cards and important information can be sent.

 All support payments from the NCP and the NCP’s employer need to be sent to the KPC, so they will be shown on the court’s payment record.
 The NCP will not get credit for a payment until it arrives at the KPC.

 One of the fastest ways for the NCP to get credit is if the payment is made online (KPCpay), and that can be done by the NCP or the NCP’s employer.
 Online payments by electronic check incur no additional fee.